 - 2 Your Contacts

 - 3 Who Does What

 - 4 Why Use A REALTOR®

 - 6 Buyer Tips

 - 8 House Hunting

 - 9 Sample Purchase Contract

 - 10 Three-Day Closing Disclosure Rule

 - II Tips For Successful Closing

 - 12 What Is Escrow

 - 13 Escrow And Closing Process Flow Chart

 - 14 What Is CFPB (Consumer Financial Protection Bureau)

-- I5 Understanding Title Insurance
+- 15 Understanding Title Insurance

 - 16 Title Insurance For Peace Of Mind

 - 17 Ways To Take Title In Arizona

 - 18 Misc.
 Information

 - 19 Wants And Needs List

 - 20 House Hunting Evaluation

 - 21 Moving Checklist

-This publication is designed to provide general information provided by American Title Service Agency LLC, in regard to the subject matter covered in this Buyer/ Seller Guide.
+©2016 All rights reserve by American Title Service Agency, LLC.
+No part of this publication is to be reproduced, or otherwise used, without the express written consent of American Title Service Agency, LLC.
+This publication is designed to provide general information provided by American Title Service Agency, LLC, in regard to the subject matter covered in this Buyer/Seller Guide.
 It is provided free of charge with the understanding that the publisher is not engaged in rendering legal, accounting, tax, real estate related or other professional services.
-Although prepared by American Title Service Agency LLC, this publication should not be utilized as a substitute for paid professional services.
-If professional real estate assistance is required, seek the assistance of an attorney or a licensed Arizona REALTOR®.
+Although prepared by American Title Service Agency, LLC, this publication should not be utilized as a substitute for paid professional services.
+If professional real estate assistance is required, seek the assistance of an attorney or a licensed Arizona REALTOR[®].